Audio Protection & Error Recovery

 3. canSendNow() returns false (blocks queue)

-6. In-flight chunks timeout → moved back to queue
+6. In-flight chunks timeout → moved back to the front of sendQueue

 7. Network returns (online event)